 Winged Ambassadors is a part of my life.
 These birds are amazing.

-Greg Shelton (Volunteer and Trainer)
+Greg Shelton (Volunteer falconer and raptor trainer)

 I attended Appalachian State University where I played football.
 Graduated with a degree in Criminal Justice.
 I have been a police officer with The Fulton County Police Department for 21 years.
 I am currently the Range Master in charge of firearms training for the department and also a member of our SWAT TEAM.
 Dale Arrowood was actually my instructor when I was in the Academy.
 I have stayed in touch with Dale over the years even after he retired.
 I have him come in and assist me with teaching police cadets how to shoot.